Assault

 Overview of Assault Charges in Texas

 Misdemeanor assault charges in the state of Texas can cover many different behaviors—most of which do not include throwing a punch.
-In fact, you could threaten to harm another person, perhaps even poke your neighbor in the chest during a heated argument, and be charged with misdemeanor assault.
-Even invading another’s “space” can result in charges of misdemeanor assault.
-Any time a person “intentionally, knowingly, or recklessly causes or threatens to cause bodily injury…or engages in provocative or offensive physical contact with another,” they can be charged with misdemeanor assault and would necessitate the need for an assault lawyer in Fort Worth.
+In fact, you could threaten to harm another person, make unwanted physical contact, or escalate a verbal dispute and still face misdemeanor assault allegations.
+Even invading another’s personal space under certain circumstances can lead to charges.
+Any time a person “intentionally, knowingly, or recklessly causes or threatens to cause bodily injury…or engages in provocative or offensive physical contact with another,” they may be charged with misdemeanor assault and require the guidance of an assault lawyer in Fort Worth.

 There are four primary types of misdemeanor assault, including: